 High blood pressure is directly linked to atherosclerosis, strokes, and heart attacks, so this is yet another heart healthy aspect of carrots.
 The coumarin found in them has also been linked to reducing hypertension and protecting the heart health.

 Carrots contain a number of antiseptic and antibacterial abilities, that make them ideal for boosting the immune system.
 They are a rich source of vitamin C, which stimulates the activity of white blood cells and is one of the most important elements in the human immune system.

 Eating a carrot everyday reduce the risk of stroke by 68 %.
 Many studies have strengthened the belief in the carrots patients, and revealed that those with highest levels of beta-carotene had the highest survival rate.

 Improve Oral Health

-The organic compounds in carrots are good mineral antioxidants and they also stimulate the gums and induce excess saliva.
-Saliva is an alkaline substance and combats the bacteria and foreign bodies that often result in cavities, halithosis and other oral health risks.
+The organic compounds in carrots are good mineral antioxidants, and they also stimulate the gums and induce excess saliva.
+Saliva is an alkaline substance and combats the bacteria and foreign bodies that often result in cavities, halitosis and other oral health risks.